I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-readpointersvirtual.md

 ## -remarks
 <p>This method reads from the memory from the target's virtual address space.
 The memory is then treated as a list of pointers.
 Any 32-bit pointers are then sign-extended to  64-bit values.</p>

-<p>This method reads from the memory from the target's virtual address space.
-The memory is then treated as a list of pointers.
-Any 32-bit pointers are then sign-extended to  64-bit values.</p>

 ## -requirements
 <table>
 <tr>